darealshinji/sonic-4-launcher/README.md

 How to build
 ------------
-Checkout the submodule with `git submodule init && git submodule update` and open `SonicLauncher.sln`.
+Checkout the submodule with `git submodule init && git submodule update`.
+Then open `SonicLauncher.sln` in Visual Studio 2019 or use the Makfile if you want to build with MinGW/GCC.

 License
 -------